RyanLBWoods/Bin_web_server/README.md

 Simple java web server that can response to some HTTP/1.1 request
 # Usage
 java WebServerMain <document_root> \<port\>
+# Basic
+All basic function are implemented.
+Program is able to get and response to GET and HEAD request.
+When test the server with browsers, it will response an OK message and browser will open the request file if exists.
+If the request is invailid (inexistent file or unsupported request type), it will response an error message and browser will show an html page telling the error.
 # Attempted extension
 Reurning of binary images (GIF, JPEG and PNG)
 Multithreading